-But when something goes wrong, whether it be genetics, environmental exposures, severe illness, malnutrition, traumatic events or chronic stress, the brain can become “dysregulated.”
-Brain dysregulations are numerous and include disorders like anxiety and depression, autism, attention deficient, behavior, sleep, migraines, emotional instability, seizures, cerebral palsy, eating disorders, PTSD, focus and memory issues.
+But when something goes wrong, whether it be genetics, environmental exposures, severe illness, malnutrition, traumatic events, or chronic stress, the brain can become “dysregulated.”
+Brain dysregulations are numerous and include disorders like anxiety and depression, autism, attention deficiency, behavior, sleep, migraines, emotional instability, seizures, cerebral palsy, eating disorders, PTSD, focus, and memory issues.

 Neurofeedback addresses problems of brain dysregulation, or imbalance.
-Neurofeedback monitors brain activity and training the brain to function more efficiently and balanced.
+Neurofeedback monitors brain activity and trains the brain to function more efficiently and balanced.

 Training The Brain Back Into Balance